Level 1 restrictions are now in place across the shire.

-The Bushfire Danger Period ended on 1 March 2022 for the Rural Fire Service (RFS) Lower North Coast Zone.
-A permit is no longer required to light a fire in the open in Kempsey Shire.
+The Bush Fire Danger Period began on 1 October 2022 for the Rural Fire Service (RFS) Lower North Coast Zone.
+This means you now require a permit to light a fire in the open in Kempsey Shire.

 Normally, the Bush Fire Danger Period runs from 1 October to 31 March each year, but these dates may vary due to local conditions.
 If you're planning to light a fire in the open during the Bushfire Danger Period, you must obtain a fire permit.

 Fire permits help ensure residents of the shire use fire safely by imposing conditions on how a fire is lit and maintained.